The Sydney Harbour Bridge is one of the world’s most famous bridges and a symbol of both Sydney and Australia.

 - Dorman Long’s head engineer on the project, Sir Ralph Freeman, did much of the bridge’s design work, and many consider him to be the bridge’s true main engineer, not John Bradfield.

-- Construction of the bridge took place from July 28, 1923 to March 19, 1932.
+- The bridge was constructed from July 28, 1923 to March 19, 1932.

-- The bridge was assembled in sections on the adjacent land which now houses the Luna Park amusement park.
+- The bridge was assembled in sections on the adjacent land, which now houses the Luna Park amusement park.

 - The bridge was built out from either side of the harbor, meeting at the middle in 1930.